jonathanconway/testmatic/README.md

 When you perform a test, you might want to record certain details:

 - Date/time you performed the test
+- Result of the test – success, failure, mixed
 - Text and links
 - Screen recordings (videos, images, etc.)
 - Outputs (JSON or CSV files, etc.)